Note: Solar Choice is not a solar installer and has no financial or other incentive to promote any product brand over another.

 The majority of Phono solar panels are approved by the Clean Energy Council (listed under the name of Phono Energy Solutions Co Ltd) for the Small-scale Renewable Energy Scheme – Australia’s home solar rebate program.

-- The modules feature a temperature co-efficient of -0.38%/°C which puts them slighly ahead of your average tier 1 panel
+The modules feature a temperature co-efficient of -0.38%/°C which puts them slightly ahead of typical solar panels – suggesting the panels may perform well in Australia’s hotter regions.

 Solar panels come with a product and performance warranty.
 The product warranty is designed to cover manufacturing faults in the panel that leads to damage or malfunction, while the performance warranty guarantees a minimum amount of output from the solar panel, which typically declines annually in line with the natural degradation of the silicon in the panel.

 Most solar panels on the market have 10 to 12-year product warranty and 25-year performance warranty.
-In 2019, Phono increased their product warranty to 15 years along with 25-year performance warranty for all ranges.
+In 2019, Phono increased their product warranty to 15 years along with 25-year performance warranty for their Twin Plus series and extended up to 25-years on the Diamond Dual Glass series.

 Phono Solar are also offering an optional 5-year warranty extension for their 370W (PS370M4-20/UH) and 450W (PS450M4-24/TH) panels.
-There is an asterix (*) next to any mention of this on their website but there is no further information provided.
-In the product data sheet for the Twin Plus series we can see that this warranty extension is limited to “hot spots and seal failure” and for residential customers only.
+The small print on the data sheet indicates that this warranty extension is limited to “hot spots and seal failure” and for residential customers only.
 There is no reference to this extension in their warranty document.
-In our opinion, I would not be putting any value on this claim and suspect they may be in violation of the Trade Practices Act in terms of providing misleading information.
+In our opinion, I would not be putting any value on this extension.

 |Cell Number||120 Cells||120 Cells|